aojiu/ml_project/README.md

 # Machine Learning Project
-machine learning 2019 spring project
+Machine learning 2019 spring project

 ## Object
-using news, exchange rate, ralevence stock to pridict the Apple's stock price change
+Using news, exchange rate, ralevence stock to pridict the Apple's stock price change

 ## General method
 Collecting the news from 2011 to 2017.
 Then using sentiment analysis to evaluate the articals.
 Next processing the features from news analysis into the same days.
 Meanwhile, we have collected data contains exchange rate, ralevence stocks price, and Apple stock price.
 Now we have to merge news, exchange rate, ralevence stocks price with same day as features.
 Apple stock price is target.
 For each day that stock price and if it's prior day also has the stock price, then this day target would have features value of prior day.
 However, if it's prior day has no stock price, the feature would be average of all priors no stock days' features.  <br>